xujunhao6082/OpenCL-Develop-Template/README.md

 ### Description

-This is a template for Native OpenCL development.
+This is a template for Native OpenCL development with Visual Studio Code.